NXT TV preview: The Stand & Deliver go-home show in NYC - Pro Wrestling Dot Net

 -NXT Women’s North American Champion Tatum Paxley meets face-to-face with Blake Monroe

-Powell’s POV: Bravo and Rayo replaced Eli Knight and Elio LeFleur in the semifinal tournament match that aired on last night’s NXT television show.
-Tuesday’s NXT television show will be live from New York, New York, at Infosys Theater at Madison Square Garden.
+Powell’s POV: Tuesday’s NXT television show will be live from New York, New York, at Infosys Theater at Madison Square Garden.
 Join John Moore for his NXT live reviews as the show airs Tuesdays on The CW (and Netflix internationally) at 7CT/8ET.
 John’s audio reviews of NXT are available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment